Places of Articulation - The Complete List (with Examples)

 The result should be the linguolabial [t̼].

-Pro Tip: If you're learning to speak a language that has a lot of linguolabials, get some lip moisturizer (saliva is known to cause dry lips).
+Pro Tip: If you're learning to speak a language that uses linguolabials a lot, get some lip moisturizer (saliva is known to cause chapped lips).

 Some languages have dental consonants where only the tongue and the teeth are used.